KipCollo/ToolsCorn/Web/Frontend/1.html/Readme.md

 Markup Language is done by HTML tags.
 HTML utilizes a system of tags,known as `Markup`,to define the structure and elements within a document.These tags tell the browser how to display the content,whether it's text,images,links,or other media.

 HTML5 is dynamic nature hence usable for far more than just mobile and desktop browsers.
-It can be compiled into a native mobile app through platforms such as PhoneGap and appMobi
+It can be compiled into a native mobile app through platforms such as PhoneGap and appMobi.

 ## HTML Evolutions